 Also, you have the option to select the desired temperature setting by pressing the “Up” or “Down” button on the digital pad.
 The iron offers four temperature levels from 176 degrees F to 338 degrees F. The iron reaches the required temperature when the light stops blinking and it makes a beeping sound.
 However, it takes quite long to heat up even to the lowest setting (about 5 minutes).

 The lowest setting is gentle enough for use on encaustic, while the highest one is sufficient to heat-transfer vinyl images and the like.
-What is quite handy, the iron features an attached stand allowing you to rest the hot tool when not in use.
+What is quite handy is that the iron features an attached stand allowing you to rest the hot tool when not in use.

 Even though this iron is so petite that it's hard to imagine it can be dangerous, you should follow some safety precautions.